Why We Love It

 There are several options for employment as a timber buyer.
 You could work with either private companies, government departments or forest companies.
 Some veer out to maintaining an independent business once they have accumulated sufficient experience in the industry.
 To excel in the field, one must demonstrate superior physical stamina and good health for long periods of fieldwork at different work sites.

-Can I Become a Timber Buyer?
+How To Become a Timber Buyer

 Timber Buyer Salary Data